ASTER (spacecraft): Solar electric propulsion

 The spacecraft features a type of solar electric propulsion based on the Hall effect thruster.
-The thruster was developed by the Plasma Physics Laboratory at the University of Brasilia (LFP-UnB).
+The thruster was developed by the Plasma Physics Laboratory at the University of Brasília (LFP-UnB).
 The engineers created a modification that employs an array of permanent magnets to produce a radial magnetic field inside the plasma channel of the thruster to accelerate the xenon propellant ions and generate thrust.
 Bench tests in vacuum indicate that the use of permanent magnets reduces the electrical power consumption by 30%, which allows for the use of smaller and lighter solar panels.
 The Brazilian engineers named it Permanent Magnet Hall Thruster, or PMHT.

 The spacecraft architecture plans to mount four PMHT plasma thrusters, where two will be spares.
 All four thrusters operating simultaneously produce 160 mN, although the ASTER mission can be performed with thrust in the interval between 80 mN to 120 mN of total thrust.

 The spacecraft will be launched to low Earth orbit (approximately 400 km altitude), where it will then use its plasma thrusters to increase its speed and raise its elliptical orbit until it reaches escape velocity for an heliocentric transfer to the asteroid.
 Complex modeling was done to determine techniques to safely orbit the triple system at close range.